I’ve written and edited millions of words for Sons of Adamah. (100,000-word doc x 50ish drafts.)

-My creative writing degree required short pieces, so the scale of a novel was daunting.
-But short pieces or long, showing emotion (rather than telling) pulls the reader into the story.
+My creative writing degree required short pieces, so approaching the scale of a novel was daunting.
+But short pieces or long, showing emotion, rather than telling, pulls the reader into the story.

 Most people know this.

-My problem is that I have little awareness of the effects of emotions in me or what they look like in others.
-I have theories about that but I’ll spare you.
+My problem is that I have little awareness of the effects emotions have in me, or what they look like in others.
+I have theories about that, but I’ll spare you.
 (I’m not alone in my disconnect, which is both comforting and alarming.)

 To the rescue of writers everywhere—”The Emotion Thesaurus”!